thelikes/LikesEvasion/README.md

 ### C# AES Bin Payload

 The following example encrypts the bin file using AES and stores the output in a text file.
 The text file can be added as a resource to a runner.
-Remove the `-r` flag to output the encrypted blob to the console for copy and paste.

 ```
 PS> .\LikesEvasion.exe -m aescs -i .\calc.bin -o .\calc.bin.aes